Receiving over a million visitors a year, Scotland’s capital city of Edinburgh

 A city of festivals

 Edinburgh’s impressive list of festivals deserves special mention.
 Each August the city hosts the biggest arts festival in the world.
-The festival is divided into the Edinburgh International Festival
+The festival is dived into the Edinburgh International Festival

 , Edinburgh Festival Fringe